 "Are you going to help me or not?"
 Priscilla demanded.
 She was starting to feel nervous and wanted to be long gone by the time the other girls got back from dinner.

 "Sure, sure," Bill said with a wave.
 "I'll get your pony, just wait here a minute."

 He slouched off towards the stalls, whistling an old ballad as he looked over the horses.
-It didn't take him long to get the pony tacked and bring her out to Priscilla but the girl was glancing over her shoulder and jumping at shadows by the time he handed her the reins.
+It didn't take him long to get the pony tacked and bring her out to Priscilla but she was glancing over her shoulder and jumping at shadows by the time he handed her the reins.

 "Thanks, Bill!
 I owe you.
-When I'm wealthy and powerful you can be my head groom if you want," she said as she pulled herself into the saddle and tied the trunk to pommel.
+When I'm wealthy and powerful you can be my head groom if you want," she said as she pulled herself into the saddle and tied the trunk to the pommel.

 "Sure, Cilla, just as soon as you have a castle, I'll be there," he chuckled.
-"Now take care."
+"Now, take care."

-And then, while the gateman took his usual afternoon nap in a chair by the open gates, Priscilla rode out of Madame Bhut's Finishing School and into the town.
+And then, while the gateman took his usual afternoon nap in a chair by the open gates, Priscilla rode out of Madame Bhut's Finishing School and into town.